FADM-DCMN-CORY-A-HOFSTAD-USN/Electromagnetic-Actuator/README.md

-By replacing traditional hydraulic systems with an **Electromagnetic Actuator (EMA)**, you effectively trade a complex, high-maintenance mechanical network for a more streamlined "Power-by-Wire" architecture.
+By replacing traditional hydraulic systems with an **Electromagnetic Actuator (EMA)**, Correo Hofstad effectively trades a complex, high-maintenance mechanical network for a more streamlined "Power-by-Wire" architecture.

 ### 1\.
 Key Advantages over Hydraulic Systems